ferido26/Ferido-Cybersecurity/README.md

 # 👋 Hi, I'm Ferido Fernando

-🎓 A B.SC Information technology Graduate | 🔐 Aspiring Pentester & SOC Analyst
+A B.SC Information technology Graduate | Aspiring Pentester & SOC Analyst
-💻 Passionate about Cybersecurity, Active Directory & Red Teaming, and also exploring other domains in Cybersecurity.
+Passionate about Cybersecurity, Active Directory & Red Teaming, and also exploring other domains in Cybersecurity.

----
+I was a person who was least interested in IT sector, but after consuming 2 whole months I figured out that I wanted to do something in cybersecurity, and right now here I am, building projects and continous knowledge without getting bored.
+To describe my work ethics in a single line l'll say "I dont work hard but I work with discipline and that keeps me consistent at my work which helps me outwork others"

 ## 🚀 About Me
 - 🔍 Currently focused on **Active Directory Exploitation**